kdheepak/blog/content/23-technical-writing.md

 <!-- BEGIN SLIDESNOHEADER -->

-Academic writing involves :
+Academic writing involves:

-* writing down ideas as they come along and documenting results (notetaking),
+- writing down ideas as they come along and documenting results (notetaking),
-* experimenting with these ideas (simulations and data analysis)
+- experimenting with these ideas (simulations and data analysis),
-* and finally presenting them effectively (scientific paper)
+- and finally presenting them effectively (scientific paper).

 <!-- END SLIDES -->